cuygur/explorewanchain/staking/parameters.md

 **Staking Power** — Staking Power, unique to Wanchain’s Galaxy consensus and referred to as wanstake in the research paper, is earned by Validators mainly by the amount of WAN staked in the node.
 However, there is also a time multiplier applied when Validators commit to a longer lock period for their node.

-**Withdraw Delay** — Validators have a 1–2 day withdraw delay, making it possible to withdraw funds after any given epoch is complete.
-Delegators can withdraw at any time, but there is a delay of approximately 7–8 days to avoid long range attacks.
+**Withdraw Delay** — Validators have a 1–2 day withdraw delay at the end of their staking period.
+Delegators can withdraw at any time, but there is a delay of approximately 3-4 days to avoid long range attacks.

 **Commission Rate** — The commission rate is the fee charged by Validators for their service to delegators.
-Most Validators charge somewhere in the 10–20% range in the current market offerings.

 ## Parameters